 Finally, I acquired a professional teaching license diploma and card from the Professional Regulation Commission

-Year 2002, I was invited by City Government of Davao to work for them with the help of my father as deputy mayor.
+The year 2002, I was invited by the City Government of Davao to work for them with the help of my father as deputy mayor.

 Assigned at the Planning Section under the Department of Education, Division of Davao City.
 Tasked to do data entry jobs for education statistics, like; enrollment data, performance indicators, etc. serving as decision-making tools for the delivery of basic education serving as an information system for teacher deployments, furniture, and school building needs analysis.